MarshySwamp/Backup-Photoshop-Settings-Universal/README.md

 # Backup-Photoshop-Settings
-A simple script to facilitate backing-up common Photoshop settings before updating or migrating This cross-platform script simply opens three common directories where Photoshop assets are stored, the rest is up to the end user to manually backup:
+A simple script to facilitate backing-up common Photoshop settings before updating or migrating.
+This cross-platform script simply opens three common directories where Photoshop assets are stored, the rest is up to the end user to manually backup:

 Mac OS:
 * /Users/username/Library/Application Support/Adobe/Adobe Photoshop 2021